When should I update my will?

 For example, it's very important to review your will if:

-- you go through a major life event, such as you:
+- you go through a major life event, for example, you:

 - start a common-law relationship